robbintt/pylanthia/README.md

 This needs improved to run multiple instances with different configs from the same install.

-Also I want to get rid of the pipenv install every single startup...

 - Clone this repo
 - Fill in your `config.py`
 - Go into vendor and run `./setup.sh`